All bills

 What does HB26-1015 do?

-This bill extends an existing state income tax credit that rewards people and businesses for donating to approved nonprofits that help Coloradans experiencing homelessness.
-Currently, this tax credit is set to expire at the end of 2026.
-This bill would keep the credit going for four more years, through the end of 2030.
+This bill extends an existing state income tax credit for people and businesses who donate to approved nonprofits that help Coloradans experiencing homelessness.
+Currently set to expire in 2026, this bill allows taxpayers to keep claiming the credit for four more years, through 2030.
+It is designed to encourage private donations to local homeless service providers.

 What is the current status of HB26-1015?

-HB26-1015 is currently "In Committee" in the 2026 Regular Session.
-It was introduced by Karen McCormick and is assigned to the Finance, Appropriations committee.
+HB26-1015 is currently "Signed Into Law" in the 2026 Regular Session.
+It was introduced by Karen McCormick and is assigned to the Finance committee.

 Who sponsors HB26-1015?